Jump To Section

 - Combine with tomato, ginger, the whole cloves of garlic, and chili in a food processor.
 Purée until a fine, wet paste forms.

-- In a sauté pan over medium-high heat, heat a drizzle of olive oil.
+- Melt ghee in a sauté pan over medium-high heat.
 Add the chopped garlic, and sauté until beginning to brown, and then add the onions.
 Season with salt and pepper, and cook until translucent.

 - Add the spinach mixture and water to the pan.
 Stir to combine, and season to taste.
-Bring heat down to medium and cover, stirring occasionally, for about 6-8 minutes, or until thickened to preference.
+Lower stovetop to medium heat and cover, stirring occasionally, for about 6-8 minutes, or until thickened to preference.
 If it becomes too thick, adjust with more water.

 - When you’ve achieved desired consistency, add garam masala, turmeric, cayenne, and coriander, and stir to combine.
 Season to taste.